0xPolygon/polygon-docs/docs/pos/how-to/smart-contracts/chainide.md

 <img src="https://d3gvnlbntpm4ho.cloudfront.net/ERC+721+Deployment+on++Mumbai/image+(3).png" width="100%" height="100%" />

-## Create a Flattened File using Flattener Library
+## Create a flattened file using flattener library

 To verify a smart contract that imports other smart contracts, we need to create a flattened file.
 A flattened file includes all the source codes of imported contracts in a single file.
 To create a flattened file, you need to add a **Flattener** plug-in.